someodd/someodd.github.io/showcase/_posts/2024-04-01-irc-server.md

 * input your password into the text box immediately to the right
 * Click the "save and return" button

+**Sorry, the above does not seem to work for me.
+I think in the future I may post SASL instructions.
+So for now manually IDENTIFY.** The below might work, though:

+* While you're editing the `someodd` network for your user, notice in the general navigation section there's a link or something like *network modules (someodd) SASL*.
+* Enter your username and password (from `NickServ`)
+* Click *save* button

 ## ZNC service

 * **What is ZNC?** Basically, it is something that stays connected to IRC for you and you in turn connect to the ZNC.